 I hired a commercial roofing company to take my flat roof system and get it built up to accept my green roof trays.
-Prior to the roof crew coming, I’d prepared a series of nine-inch-high curbs, made out of 2x4’s and scraps of the ZIP board I put over the Kama panels.
-These curbs would hide the edges of the tapered insulation, allow for a wrap around of the thermoplastic layer, hide the edges of my green roof trays, hold my metal caps and be the top most edge of my hemlock siding.
+Prior to the roof crew coming, I’d prepared a series of 9-inch-high curbs, made out of 2-by-4s and scraps of the ZIP board I put over the Kama panels.
+These curbs would hide the edges of the tapered insulation, allow for a wrap around of the thermoplastic layer, hide the edges of my green roof trays, hold my metal caps, and be the top-most edge of my hemlock siding.

 The final product makes for a highly durable system that can directly support green roof trays.
 The multi-layer system costs about $3 more per square foot than a standard flat roof but will really hold up to the abuse of a green roof.

 John B. Carnett, PopSci‘s staff photographer, is using the latest green technology to build his dream home.
 Follow along as the project progresses on his Green Dream blog: popsci.com/green-dream.